Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

     --security-group-rules "SecurityGroupRuleId=$DB_SG_RULE_ID,SecurityGroupRule={Description=GITPOD,IpProtocol=tcp,FromPort=5432,ToPort=5432,CidrIpv4=$GITPOD_IP/32}"
 ```

-on the file *gitpod.yml** add this line so it will get the ip of the instance
+on the file `gitpod.yml` add this line so it will get the ip of the instance
 ```
     before: |
       export GITPOD_IP=$(curl ifconfig.me)
       source  "$THEIA_WORKSPACE_ROOT/backend-flask/bin/rds-update-sg-rule"
 ```

-# Create Lambda
+# 6. Create Lambda
-Create a lambda in the region where are your services and create the same file under aws/lambdas calling the file cruddur-post-confirmation.py
+Create a lambda in the region of your services and create the same file under aws/lambdas calling the file `cruddur-post-confirmation.py`

 ```
 import json